Last Updated 18th June 2019

 Porcelain slabs are impervious so it is critical the bed mix has a suitable volume of polymer admix added to the mix, or polymer bridging coat (primer) is applied to the back of the slab.
 If the correct mixes are not added or applied the mortar will not bond correctly and the installation may fail.

 Wet bed installations will rarely achieve a solid bed underneath the slab as the system will commonly leave voids.
 As the porcelain slabs are impervious any residual moisture in the bed will tend to collect under the tile and condense in cold weather (unlike stone and concrete will allow moisture to slowly escape from under slabs over time).
 Even if the installation has been correctly laid it is possible the water in the voids will freeze and the pressure of the expanding ice could be sufficient to overcome the bond strength and the installation may fail.

-A solution to this problem can be to lay a level semi-dry screed and apply a polymer modified cement based tiling adhesive to the back of the porcelain and fix to the screed mix thus avoiding any voids.
+A solution to this problem can be to lay a level semi-dry screed and apply a porcelain primer or polymer modified cement based tiling adhesive to the back of the porcelain and fix to the screed mix thus avoiding any voids.

 *18mm and thicker porcelain slabs

 ** Rectified tiles have their edges ground so that each tile is exactly the same as another within a batch.
 Non-rectified tiles can vary in size by a small percentage within a batch.